RTFRekola/multinational-retail-data-centralisation/README.md

 <b>Task 6</b>

+The information on the products the company sells is stored in CSV format in an S3 bucket in AWS.
+It was imported with Python package boto3 into a Pandas DataFrame.

 - in <i>data_extraction.py</i>, created the method <i>extract_from_s3</i> to download and extract the product data into a Pandas DataFrame

 ![multinational-retail-data-centralisation](data_extraction-4.png?raw=true "Download and extract product data.")

+The weights of the products were given in different units.
+The units were harmonised and those originally given as volumes were converted into approximate weights.
+Additionally the dates were converted into SI standard and other regular data cleaning done as listed below.

 - in <i>data_cleaning.py</i>, created the method <i>convert_product_weights</i> to clean all weight values and harmonise them to be in <b>kg</b>
 - in <i>data_cleaning.py</i>, created another method, <i>clean_product_data</i>, which cleans the table with product data